 The Remedial Action List (RAL) is a register of public water supplies that are in need of corrective action, usually at the water treatment plant.
 The EPA requires Irish Water to complete an action programme for each supply on the list.
 When Irish Water has shown that the issue has been fixed, a supply can be removed from the list.
 The EPA updates the Remedial Action List every three months.

 The first Remedial Action List in 2008 identified 339 public water supplies that required corrective action.
 The number of supplies on the list is steadily decreasing every year.
 As of January 2022, there are 52 supplies on the list.
-These supplies provide water to almost half a million people.
+These supplies provide water to almost 375,000 people.

 Public water supplies are added to the Remedial Action List for one or more of the following reasons:

 The EPA is the drinking water quality regulator for public water supplies and ensures that drinking water supplied by Irish Water meets the standards of the Drinking Water Regulations.
 The EPA can take enforcement action, including carrying out drinking water audits, issuing legally binding directions to Irish Water, and taking a prosecution against Irish Water if a direction is not complied with.

 The interactive map below shows the locations of the water supplies on the latest Remedial Action List.

 Click on a red dot to find out more information about these supplies, including the reason the supply is on the list, the proposed action programme and the expected completion date for the remedial works.